World Racing 2: Xbox

-The Xbox version was given GameSpot and IGN scores.
-Those websites were negative.
+The Xbox version was met with mixed to negative reception.

-GameSpot's reviewer Aaron Thomas said, "World Racing 2 makes a couple of key improvements on its predecessor, but it's still a substandard effort."
+GameSpots reviewer Aaron Thomas said, "World Racing 2 makes a couple of key improvements on its predecessor, but it's still a substandard effort."
 Thomas praised the game for the impressive car damage, tracks and race models, and many improvements.
 Criticism included improvements not being fun, gameplay, menus, presentation, and sounds.

-IGN's reviewer Douglass C. Perry said "Synetic has a basic grounding in good car physics and better-than-average artificial intelligence, which gives World Racing 2 an underlying level of quality.
+IGNs reviewer Douglass C. Perry said "Synetic has a basic grounding in good car physics and better-than-average artificial intelligence, which gives World Racing 2 an underlying level of quality.
 Unfortunately, its poor presentation, rough course design and horrific car designs add to the game's poor sense of balance and fairness."
 Perry liked the improvements and also the 480p resolution, but criticized the gameplay, and music.
 The replay system received mixed comments.

-Other reviews include Official Xbox Magazine (5/10) and the UK edition (5.3/10).

 Windows

-Aaron Thomas also reviewed the PC version for GameSpot.
-He said, "World Racing 2 makes a couple of key improvements on its predecessor, but it's still a substandard effort."
-Thomas praised the game for the impressive car damage, tracks and race models, and many improvements.
-He states that the PC has online play and better graphics than the Xbox version that brings the score higher.
-He also criticized improvements not being fun, gameplay, menus, presentation, and sounds.
+Reviews for the PC version of the game remained mixed, but were more positive.
+Aaron Thomas, reviewing the PC version for GameSpot, said: "World Racing 2 makes a couple of key improvements on its predecessor, but it's still a substandard effort."
+Nevertheless, Thomas praised the game for its impressive car damage, tracks and race models, as well as the better graphical quality compared to the Xbox version, as well as the presence of an online mode which the aforementioned version lacked.

-Other reviews include PC Gamer (6.8/10).

-PlayStation 2

-PlayStation version includes PlayStation 2 Mag (5/10) and Total Video Games (7/10).